Phil-GDev/black-scholes-rust/README.md

    git clone [https://github.com/YOUR_USERNAME/black-scholes-rust.git](https://github.com/YOUR_USERNAME/black-scholes-rust.git)
 3. Run the project: cargo run --release

+## ⚠️ Disclaimer
+This software is for **educational and research purposes only**.
+It does not constitute financial advice, investment recommendation, or an offer to buy/sell securities.
+The calculations provided by this terminal are based on theoretical models (Black-Scholes) and historical data, which do not guarantee future results.
+Always consult a certified financial professional before making investment decisions.

 Roadmap
 [ ] Implementation of Implied Volatility calculation (Newton-Raphson Method).